NASA-SW-VnV/fret/README.md

 For the installation of FRET for Windows 10 see the [Windows Installation Manual](fret-electron/docs/installation_windows.md).

+### Linux Executable

+Alternatively, you can run FRET on a Linux machine by using the [FRET-linux-x64](executables/) executable.
+Instructions are available [here](executables/README.md).

 ### Notes

 > __Note:__ To run the LTLSIM simulator, a NuSMV (see http://nusmv.fbk.eu/) installation is required.
 Please make sure that the NuSMV binaries directory is added to the PATH environment variable.
 Additionally, please add `$PATH_TO_FRET/fret/tools/LTLSIM/ltlsim-core/simulator` to the PATH environment variable.